 Egg white – an egg white beaten to stiff peaks is the base of the coating

-Powdered keto sweetener – Powdered sweetener is very important for uniform coating.
+Powdered keto sweetener – Powdered sweetener, like confectioners Swerve, is very important for uniform coating.
 You can use granulated sweetener, but the candied coating will not stick as well.

 If you just have granulated sweetener, it’s easy to powder it yourself: just add it to the (very dry!) jar of a blender and pulse it for a few seconds.
 Wait for the powder to settle before opening the jar.
 Done!